+Discussions with managers revealed that a variety of active management practices (e.g. fencing to reduce browsing) are being used in region to promote the establishment and vitality of isolated aspen stands.
+A key management concern is whether specific locations where active management is being considered will be able to support aspen stands under future climate regimes.
+A secondary concern in some areas where surface water is used for small-scale irrigation is how hydrological flows will be affected by climate and land cover changes.
+A consistent message from managers is that they do not have the time to carefully read scholarly publications to glean the management implications.
+They have therefore advised the project team that in addition to peer-refereed publications, preparation of research briefs detailing potential management applications of research findings is a critical need.
+Where spatial data is produced as part of a research project, easy data access using freely available tools was also noted as a critical need.

-Our findings of the mechanisms impacting post-fire aspen regeneration can be used by managers in several ways.
+There are a number of management concerns that can be improved upon based on the new understanding and models developed as part of this research.
+For example, results from the regional model of the mechanisms impacting post-fire aspen regeneration can be used by managers in several ways.
 Understanding how aspen respond following fire will provide managers a more comprehensive understanding of how projected future changes may impact aspen conservation and persistence.
 Additionally, managers can use our findings in planning for prescribed burns or managing wildfires.

-Results from the finer-scale biophysical process modeling of aspen sensitivity to climate change within the Reynolds Creek Experimental Watershed (RCEW) can be used to gain insight into how stands in other areas are likely to respond to climate changes.
+Results from the finer-scale biophysical process modeling of aspen sensitivity to climate change within the Reynolds Creek Experimental Watershed (RCEW) can be used to gain insight into how stands in other areas are likely to respond to climate changes when placed in the context of regional snow regimes.
 For this research, RCEW served as a natural laboratory to advance the fundamental understanding of how drift-dependent aspen stands are affected by historical and projected future climate regimes because it spans a range of topoclimates that characterize a large portion of mid-elevations throughout the interior Pacific Northwest.
-General insight for how drift-dependent aspen stands will be affected by climate changes and hence how to prioritize active management tractics can be provided by determining the snow regime where specific aspen stands are located.
+General insight for how drift-dependent aspen stands will be affected by climate changes and hence how to prioritize active management tactics can be provided by determining the snow regime where specific aspen stands are located.
 Snow regimes can be broadly classified as cold, cool, warm, and ephemeral based on snowpack dynamics, and as high, moderate, and low temporal stability, based on interannual variations in snow regime.
-For example, a high stability location would typically be characterized by the same regime across a large number of years, whereas low stability locations are characterized by regimes that vary dramatically between years.
+For example, a high stability location would typically be characterized by the same regime across many years, whereas low stability locations are characterized by regimes that vary dramatically between years.
 Snow regimes are important for drift-dependent aspen patches because drifts can augment water available to support late-season transpiration especially in cool snow regimes where mid-winter melt events can deplete large amounts of upland snow storage, whereas localized storage in drift deposition zones may be retained.